tigressine/plum/docs/README.rst

 plomachine
 ----------
+NOTE: This readme is out of date and has not been updated with the most current information.

 This project is a PL/0 virtual machine and compiler.
 It's being built for class but it's such an interesting project that I felt it was worthy of a repository.
 The only component available is the virtual machine at the moment, but this will change as the semester progresses.

 setup